bxdoan/bxdoan/README.md

 <div align="center">

-> Life and death are like light and shadow.
-They’re both always there.
-But people don’t like thinking about death, so subconsciously, they always look away from it.
+> If you can’t find a reason to fight, then you shouldn’t be fighting.

-> — Yato —
+> — Akame —

 </div>